Supertaster

-Supertasters are individuals whose sense of taste for certain flavors and foods, such as chocolate, is far more sensitive than the average person.
+Supertasters are individuals whose sense of taste for certain flavors and foods is far more sensitive than the average person.
 The term originated with experimental psychologist Linda Bartoshuk and is not the result of response bias or a scaling artifact but appears to have an anatomical or biological basis.

 Over the past two decades, the study of many differences in oral sensation has grown to encompass the idea of supertasting.
 Originally identified as the heightened response to the suprathreshold bitterness of concentrated propylthiouracil (PROP), the contemporary view supports that supertasting encompasses an elevated response to all taste qualities.

 Discovery

 Reports of variations in human taste perception date back to 1888.
 The major advance in understanding human taste variation came in 1931 with the discovery of "taste-blindness" specifically for thiourea compounds, when Arthur L. Fox, a chemist at DuPont, discovered that some people found phenylthiocarbamide (PTC) bitter, while others found it tasteless.

 Taste Exhibit at the 1931 AAAS meeting.
 Visitors were invited to "try this harmless substance and learn whether you are a taster or a non-taster."

 Fox describes the event:Some time ago the author [Arthur L. Fox] had occasion to prepare a quantity of phenyl-thio-carbamide, and while placing it in a bottle the dust flew around in the air.
 Another occupant of the laboratory, Dr. C. R. Noller, complained of the bitter taste of the dust, but the author, who was much closer, observed no taste and so stated.
 He even tasted some of the crystals and assured Dr. Noller they were tasteless but Dr. Noller was equally certain it was the dust he tasted.
 He tried some of the crystals and found them extremely bitter.At the 1931 American Association for the Advancement of Science (AAAS) meeting, Fox collaborated with Albert F. Blakeslee, a geneticist, to have participants taste PTC: 65% found it bitter, 28% found it tasteless, and 6% described other taste qualities.
-Subsequent studies established that the ability to taste PTC was heritable (Mendelian recessive), indicating a genetic component to taste sensitivity.
+Subsequent studies established that the ability to taste PTC was heritable (Mendelian dominant), indicating a genetic component to taste sensitivity.

 In the 1960s, Roland Fischer was the first to link the ability to taste PTC, and the related compound propylthiouracil (PROP) to food preference, diet, and calorie intake.
 Today, PROP has replaced PTC for research because of a faint sulfurous odor and safety concerns with PTC.
 In the 1990s Linda Bartoshuk and colleagues discovered that the taster group could be further divided into medium tasters and supertasters.
 Research suggests 25% of the population are non-tasters, 50% are medium tasters, and 25% are supertasters.

 As a result of hundreds of studies exploring the detection threshold variation in taste sensitivity, the ability to taste the bitter compound phenylthiocarbamide (PTC) has become one of the best-known Mendelian traits in human populations, ranking alongside eye color and blood type in the canon of classic examples.